cockroachdb/docs/v22.2/ui-insights-page.md

 - **Insights:** Contains one of the following insight types: **Create Index**, **Alter Index**, **Replace Index**, **Drop Unused Index**.
 - **Details:** Details for each insight.
 Different insight types display different details fields:
-    - Create, Alter, or Replace Index: a Statement Fingerprint field, that displays the statement fingerprint that would be optimized with the creation, alteration, or replacement of the index, and a Recommendation field, that displays the SQL query to create, alter, or replace the index.
+    - Create, Alter, or Replace Index: a Statement Fingerprint field, which displays the statement fingerprint that would be optimized with the creation, alteration, or replacement of the index, and a Recommendation field, which displays the SQL query to create, alter, or replace the index.
-    - Drop Unused Index: an Index field, that displays the name of the index to drop, as well as a Description field, that displays the reason for dropping the index.
+    - Drop Unused Index: an Index field, which displays the name of the index to drop, and a Description field, which displays the reason for dropping the index.

-Click the action button in the final column to executes the corresponding SQL query to realize the schema insight.
+To realize the schema insight, click the action button in the final column to execute the SQL query.

 ## Configuration